Expressive Arts & Expressive Arts Therapy

 Graduates of this program will have the training necessary to begin the registration process as professional members of the Ontario Expressive Arts Therapy Association (OEATA registers Expressive Arts Therapists with a 500 + hours training program plus thesis / final project), as well as the the International Expressive Arts Therapy Association as either Registered Expressive Arts Therapists (REAT) or Registered Expressive Arts Consultant/Educators (REACE).
 In their own words, "The International Expressive Arts Therapy Association supports artists, educators, consultants and therapists using multi-modal arts processes for personal and community transformation.
 We provide a global forum for dialogue; promote guiding principles for professional practice, and work to increase recognition and use of expressive arts as a powerful tool for psychological, physical and spiritual wellness."
 WHEAT Founder and Director Darci Adam collaborated with IEATA to co-host their annual conference in 2017 titled: Indigenous Roots of Expressive Arts: Transformation, Social Justice, and Social Change, Locally and Globally https://www.ieata.org/2017conferencewinnipeg.

-Expressive arts therapists may apply their work in a wide variety of settings that provide individual therapy including private practice, social service agencies, hospitals, seniors centres, educational institutions and any service that shares goals of providing individual and group therapy support through arts-based modalities.
+Expressive arts therapists may apply their work in a wide variety of settings that provide individual and group therapy including private practice, social service agencies, hospitals, seniors centres, educational institutions and any service that shares goals of providing individual and group therapy support through arts-based modalities.

 A Master's degree is required to register as a REAT.
 REACE candidates may follow the Formal (Master's degree required) or Informal Pathway (combination of work experience and training - no Master's degree required).
 Click here for further information on REACE registration.
 Work hours completed as part of an educational requirement (practicum, internship) can be accepted if they meet all requirements for work experience.
 A maximum of 200 hours may be earned in this manner.
-IEATA will accept work experience that may have happened prior to or simultaneous with an educational program.
+IEATA will accept additional work experience that may have happened prior to or simultaneous with an educational program.
 100 hours of work experience may be accepted for expressive arts research and articles and publications under the category of Research and Publications.
 This will include hours of work students spend on their final research projects outside of class contact time with instructors.

 View a list of courses, or download the 2020 Course of Study here.